Yamato-Security/hayabusa/README-English.md

 ## Hayabusa v.s. converted Sigma rules
 Sigma rules need to first be converted to hayabusa rule format explained [here](https://github.com/Yamato-Security/hayabusa/blob/main/tools/sigmac/README-English.md).
 Hayabusa rules are designed solely for Windows event log analysis and have the following benefits:
-1. An extra `output` field to display additional information taken from only the useful fields in the log.
+1. An extra `details` field to display additional information taken from only the useful fields in the log.
 2. They are all tested against sample logs and are known to work.
    > Some sigma rules may not work as intended due to bugs in the conversion process, unsupported features, or differences in implementation (such as in regular expressions).